paulcosmos/new-world-template/content/services/electrical/safety.md

 ---
 ## Electrical Safety Inspections

 Ensure your home or business is safe with our complete electrical safety inspections.
-We offer portable appliance testing (PAT) and domestic/landlord EICR certificates.
-All our engineers are qualified & work within strict guidelines to ensure our work complies with the British wiring regulations.
+We offer domestic/landlord EICR certificates.
+All our engineers are qualified & work within strict guidelines to ensure our work complies with British wiring regulations.

-* EICRs completed within 48 hours
+* Annual scheduled EICRs available
 * Recommended for new home buyers and landlords